 In a few weeks, strained fresh vegetables are included in the menu (carrots or a green leafy vegetable such as spinach).
 At about the eighth month, a daily breast feeding is omitted each week, and modified whole cow’s milk and a cereal or a vegetable are substituted.
 By the tenth month, the baby is entirely off the breast and on a mixed cereal-vegetable and modified whole cow’s milk diet.

 Digestive upsets for the baby and discomfort for the mother may be prevented by this gradual weaning.

 From the U.S. Department of Labor Children’s Bureau, Folder 8, 1926, 1932, 1938, and 1943 editions.

-[Comment by Lee Foundation]: Note: The following is an article entitled “Weaning the Breast-Fed Baby,” in the July 1962 issue of Today’s Health, published by the American Medical Association.
-This article is included since it is more recent material than the above on weaning.
+[Note: The following article first appeared in the July 1962 issue of Today’s Health, published by the American Medical Association.
+We are including it here since it has more recent material than the above on weaning – Lee Foundation.]

 Weaning the Breast-Fed Baby

 Some physicians emphasize slow weaning—over a period of three months and sometimes longer—because it makes a far easier transition for both the child and the mother.